 Keto Chocolate Chip Toffee:

 This keto chocolate chip toffee recipe is from my wife Angel, who loves to make food and home and body care recipes that support people’s journey to optimal health.
-Check out my wife’s website and facebook page where she shares stories and pics about our life.
+Check out my wife’s website, instagram and facebook page where she shares stories and pics about our life.
 She also has a great YouTube channel you can check out as well.
 You will love this recipe!

 Keto Chocolate Chip Toffee